SrFlipFlop/srflipflop.github.io/_posts/2020-02-29-CyberTruck.md

 ### Bonus clip

-As an alternative way to obtain the key, it would be to extract the key inside the code (the variables that we have discussed in the static analysis of the decompilation).
+As an alternative way to obtain the secret, we could extract the key inside the code (the variables that we have discussed in the static analysis of the decompilation).
 With *Python* we can reverse the process and obtain the dynamic key.

 ![](/images/posts/CyberTruck19/img21.png "Python decrypt")